kubernetes/website/content/en/docs/reference/glossary/probe.md

 full_link: /docs/concepts/workloads/pods/pod-lifecycle/#container-probes

 short_description: >
-  A diagnostic performed periodically by the kubelet on a container.
+  A check performed periodically by the kubelet on a container in a Pod.

 tags:
 - tool
 ---
-A probe is a diagnostic performed periodically by the kubelet on a container running in a pod to define container state and health and informing container lifecycle.
+A check that the kubelet periodically performs against a container that is running in a pod to define container state and health and informing container lifecycle.

 <!--more-->